gauteh/lieer/docs/index.md

 > your account, it seems like GMail resets the from to your account _address_
 > only.

-Note that the following flags are ignored for `sendmail` compatability:
+Note that the following flags are ignored for `sendmail` compatibility:

   - `-f` (ignored, set envelope `From:` yourself)
   - `-o` (ignored)